Thule Yepp Nexxt Maxi Review

 We’ve used a lot of footrests in our day, and those found on Thule Yepp and Yepp Nexxt models are our hands-down favorite.
 Like most footrests, they easily slide up and down to adjust for the length of your child’s legs.

-Footrests on Thule Yepp Nexxt Maxi are easy to adjust
+Bottom Line on the Thule Yepp Nexxt Maxi

-We love Thule child bikes seats, and the Thule Yepp Nexxt Maxi is no exception.
+We love Thule child bikes seats, and the lightweight Thule Yepp Nexxt Maxi and Thule Yepp Nexxt 2 Maxi are no exception.
 Beautifully designed and easy to use, it’s a sure winner in our book.
-For a rear rack mounted seat, what we love best is how light it is and how low it sits on the rack.
-It has minimal effect on your balance and is easy to ride with!

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.